INF800/whoami/about.md

 </section>

 My name is Asapanna Rakesh, you can call me Rakesh.
-I’m a self-taught programmer and machine learning practitioner currently living in India.
+I am a machine learning practitioner, developer and a research engineer with demonstrated history of working in industry scale machine learning projects.
+I love implementing machine learning algorithms and build products that matter.

 In the past I’ve been:

+• Core ML Engineer for India's largest geo-mapping company
+• Product-contributor for multiple startups
-- Google AI machine learning facilitator
+• Google AI machine learning facilitator
+• Augmented reality developer for video-tech startup
-- 2019 Code-In Mentor for Tensorflow
+• 2019 Code-In Mentor for Tensorflow
-- Invited to Google office to present my startup for funding
+• Invited to Google office to present my startup for funding
-- Incuabatee for a failed start-up
+• Incuabatee for a failed start-up
-- Speaker and product-contributor for communities and startups
+• Speaker, mentor and member for multiple tech communities
-- Product engineer intern at Logitech
+• Engineer intern at Logitech International SA
+• Contributor for google/flax deep learning library in JAX
-- Freelancer and much more ...
+• Freelancer, independent consultant and much more …

 Euphoric intersection of research, engineering and product development in the field of machine learning and data science excite me.
-I believe in open-source / democratizing machine learning and love finding meaning to equations (check my blog).
+I believe in open-source / democratizing machine learning and love finding meaning to equations.

-I am humble and sincere and understanding.
-When it comes to tech, I am the most friendliest person on the internet!

-To know the tools, technologies and programming languages I use, check out my [sourcerer stats](https://sourcerer.io/INF800/).
-If you intend to hire me, you can find my [resume here](https://INF800.github.io/resume-editable/AsapannaRakesh-Logitech.pdf).
+Currently I am building govai.in for affordable AI and quantum tech in India (releasing on 29th July 2022).

 Thank you for your time.
 Hope to meet you someday :)